Seafood skewer stalls at Tsukiji Outer Market in Tokyo

 Tamagoyaki: The Icon

 If Tsukiji has a signature food, it's tamagoyaki, the thick, layered Japanese egg omelette cooked in a rectangular pan.
 Two shops dominate the tamagoyaki scene: Yamachou and Shouro.
 Yamachou's version is sweeter, almost dessert-like, with a caramelized exterior that cracks slightly when you bite into it.
 Shouro's is more savory, with a prominent dashi flavor that appeals to people who find the sweet version too much.
-A stick costs around 100 to 200 yen, and watching the cook build it layer by layer (pouring batter, rolling, pouring again) is half the experience.
+A stick is typically around 200 yen, and watching the cook build it layer by layer (pouring batter, rolling, pouring again) is half the experience.
 I eat tamagoyaki almost every time I'm at the market.
 It never gets old.
 Try Yamachou's tamagoyaki on the Tsukiji + Ginza tour →

 Fresh Sushi: Standing Up, As It Should Be